Carole A. Feuerman:

 In painting, bathers are typically surrounded by a context.
 The air, land, vegetation, sky, light and trees are fundamental elements in these compositions.
 In a classical sculpture, the context is conjured up by the observer.
 In Feuerman’s sculptures, however, the context is understood by the subjects’ skin, and is provided by clues like droplets of water, their complexion, their sun-kissed faces and their tan lines.

-The comparison with Sorolla, while intrepid, can help us understand the singularity of Feuerman’s work with respect to that of die-hard hyperrealists, whose work brings forth a more objective vision.
-By dampening all emotion, they are, in a way, more akin to the minimalists.
+The comparison with Sorolla, while intrepid, can help us understand the singularity of Feuerman’s work with respect to that of die-hard Hyperrealists, whose work brings forth a more objective vision.
+By dampening all emotion, they are, in a way, more akin to the Minimalists.
 What Feuerman presents through her sculptures is not so much a photograph of reality as the reflection of a feeling formed in her mind while observing bathers on the beaches of Long Island.
 Feuerman’s swimmers and bathers feature harmonious bodies.
 Their faces show not a hint of turmoil; even their posture is relaxed.
 And yet, this idyllic representation is marred by the transitoriness often felt at the very moment in which everything seems to be perfect.
 The bitter aftertaste of this sense of fleetingness is rendered through the tiny droplets of water that dot the swimmers’ bodies.
 The shimmering light they reflect signal a change is about to take place.
-In turn, even the beauty of these figures with flawless bodies conveys a sense of transience.
+In turn, even the beauty of these figures with flawless bodies transmits a sense of caducity.

 The iconographic theme of bathers places the spectator in the position of a voyeur, hiding during an intimate moment, admiring sensual bodies that often assume a demure stance or cover themselves.
 This stance can be seen in many classical statues or ancient paintings of Aphrodite Anadyomene.